-As originally stated in 2006, the Ottawa Amateur Radio Digital Group (OARDG) is an ad hoc group of radio amateurs located in the Ottawa area who believe that it is an opportune time to evolve the 40 year old analogue fm repeater technology to state-of-the-art digital radio technology which is more closely aligned with the internet and modern computers.
+As originally stated in 2006, the Ottawa Amateur Radio Digital Group (OARDG) was an ad hoc group of radio amateurs located in the Ottawa area who felt that it was an opportune time to evolve the 40 year old analogue fm repeater technology to state-of-the-art digital radio technology, which was more closely aligned with the internet and modern computers.

 The group was called together, and the project went into high gear instantly.
 An official Request For Prices was put out in January and based on responses, the equipment was ordered and was eventually received in early March 2007.

 A very real problem was the lack of a repeater site.
-With security concerns post 9/11, and Ottawa being the nation's capital with most of the tallest buildings being federal government locations, it was not easy to find a good high site that would provide 24/7 equipment room and roof top access.
+With security concerns post 9/11 and Ottawa being the nation's capital, with most of the tallest buildings being federal government locations, it was not easy to find a good high site that would provide a 24/7 equipment room and roof top access.
 Camp Fortune was already jammed, and not all that accessible anyway.
 We were stuck.

 The YMCA-YWCA Headquarters people came to our rescue and agreed to let us use their premises.
 This site had some great attributes and a couple of real problems: there was no internet access; we had to provide our own antennas, feedlines and filters; and it was smack in the middle of intermod alley.

-In 2008, Ying Hum (VA3YH) agreed to provide us a 2 km remote internet feed via wifi, to the rooftop of the Y. It is through this feed, that all linking takes place, and without it, VA3ODG would only be another local repeater with no connectivity to the world.
-Also via this connection, we (support people) are able to remotely maintain the D-STAR gateway server, from the comfort of our homes.
-This free feed is not always perfect but it is not bad and very much better than nothing.
-Ying has spent many hours helping to improve the linux gateway and to keep it working.
+In 2008, Ying Hum (VA3YH) agreed to provide us a 2 km remote internet feed via wifi, to the rooftop of the Y. It is through this feed, that all linking took place for several years, and without it, VA3ODG would only have been another local repeater with no connectivity to the world.
+Also via this connection, we (support people) were able to remotely maintain the D-STAR gateway server, from the comfort of our homes.
+This free feed was not always perfect but it was not bad and very much better than nothing.
+Ying spent many hours helping to improve the linux gateway and to keep it working.

 Throughout this project, Dale Hennigar (VE3XZT) has provided ongoing support both financially and through the resources of his electrical contracting company.
 Dale has provided the physical resources to wrestle the cabinetry up to the 17th floor, done all our electrical work, helped install an ethernet feed from the 2nd floor, and rebuilt the antenna mount, just to name a few of the challenges.
 Without his help we would be nowhere.

-VA3ODG and the Ottawa Amateur Radio Digital Group has no funds at this time.
+VA3ODG and the Ottawa Amateur Radio Digital Group, which has mostly now faded, has no funds.
 We are always looking for help and financial donations.
-We would like to put in a high speed internet connection but that costs money.
 We have not charged any dues or fees to offset costs.
-A few clubs have donated funds from time-to-time to help us when it was needed.
+A few clubs and a few users have donated funds from time-to-time to help us, when it was needed.
 You and I know who you are.
 Thank you.